SixArm/master-patient-index-rust-crate/README.md

 - **Observability**: Comprehensive logging, metrics, and distributed tracing with OpenTelemetry
 - **Production Ready**: Built for millions of patients across thousands of clinics

+See `todo.md` for the complete implementation roadmap covering 20 phases of development.

 ## Features

 ### Patient Management